-hypotheses.
-If your audience is a regular consumer of legal analyses, you must also address their expectations for your communication-fortunately, that's generally fairly easily done.
-You must also think about how your audience's legal problem fits into a social and economic context-in short, you must be cognizant of the stakes.
+- 2 Whenever you engage in communication, you are attempting to change the - beliefs, emotions, or goals of your audience.
+To do that perfectly, you would - 4 need to know all your audience's beliefs, emotions, and goals.
+Unfortunately, - that's not possible, though there are ways to develop useful hypotheses. - 6 If your audience is a regular consumer of legal analyses, you must also - address their expectations for your communication-fortunately, that's - 8 generally fairly easily done.
+You must also think about how your audience's - legal problem fits into the broader social and economic context-in short, - you must be cognizant of the stakes the legal problem poses.